lawnjelly/3dpaint/README.md

 # 3dpaint
-Freeware app for 3D painting / texturing of models Windows
+Windows freeware app for 3D painting / texturing of models

+Alpha version

+Please report bugs and issues

+Thank you :)